aSetback/GoodBot/README.md

   +softreserve
     Toggle a raid to have soft reserve as the loot system (reservable items are keyed off of the selected raid type)

-  +reserve CharacterName Full Item Name
+  +reserve <Character Name?> <Item Name>
-    Save a reserve for the specificed item for the specified character name
+    Save a reserve for the specificed item for the specified character name.
+Include character name if your discord name doesn't match the name you signed up with.

   +reservelist
     The bot will DM the user a list of all reserves that have been made for this raid, ordered by item name